 - Tenants would now be allowed to add minor fittings such as brackets to secure furniture against earthquake risk.
-They would also allowed to babyproof any property and install visual fire alarms, doorbells, and hang pictures on the walls.
+They would also be allowed to babyproof the property and install visual fire alarms, doorbells, and hang pictures on the walls.

 - Financial penalties to take direct action against parties who are not meeting their obligations are being made more severe.